 COME SEE Canal Rocks, South West.
 Australia.

-So, to my dear friend Canal Rocks, until we meet again and I get to feast upon your sensory beauty once again, stay wild, stay free and never give up your turbulent nature!
+So, to our dear friend Canal Rocks, until we meet again and we get to feast upon your sensory beauty once again, stay wild, stay free and never give up your turbulent nature!

 Tips before visiting Canal Rocks

 - Mid-week visits are best to beat the crowds, especially if you’re planning to cross the walkway.

 - Go off track, climb the rocks, explore the small water holes, spot the crabs just be safe near the water.
 There’s one orange lifebuoy located near the bridge but this is by no means an advertised or patrolled swimming area.

 - If your bridge or rock jumping asses the conditions and only do so in calmer conditions IF you’re a strong swimmer!

 BROWSE MORE AUSTRALIAN DESTINATIONS

 IN WESTERN AUSTRALIA (WA)

 WE HAVE GALLERIES FULL OF PHOTOS TO INSPIRE YOUR NEXT TRIP TO AUSTRALIA!